ICTU/sonar/README.md

 Base profile name
 Language (internal SonarQube language identifier)

-The newly created profile will be set to default unless the current default profile has a name ending with "-KEEP".
+The newly created profile will be set to default unless the current default profile has a name ending with "-KEEP" (or "-keep").

 ## Activating or deactivating rules in the quality profiles